 Poznan: Fundacja Malta, 05.12.2019 godz.
 19.00

-Marital problems are the same everywhere.
-“How to save my wife from boredom on a Sunday?” the wife says to her husband.
-“And how not to make trouble for the husband…,” the husband replies to his wife.
-“Maybe we should buy a dog?” the husband suggests.
-“Better a bird!” comes the response.
-“Yes, a bird!” agrees the wife.
-“No, a dog!” she says afterward.
-What to do with marital routine?
-The play by Konoshitayami group tells a humorous story about marital dilemmas from both Japanese and Russian perspectives.
+Marital problems are similar everywhere.
+“How to save a wife from boredom on a Sunday?” the wife asks her husband.
+“And how to avoid troubling the husband in the process…” he replies.
+“Maybe we should get a dog?” suggests the husband.
+“Better a bird!” comes the wife’s response.
+“Yes, a bird!” he agrees.
+And the wife counters: “No, a dog!”

 Warsaw: MTM “Scena na Kocjana” 30.11.2019 godz.
 18.00